-• Water sensitive chemicals react violently in the presence of water.

-- Store water reactives according to label directions. - Use only in a hood, glove box.
+- Water sensitive chemicals react violently in the presence of water. - Pyrophoric materials may ignite in air at or below room temperature in the absence of added heat, shock or friction. - Store water reactives according to label directions. - Use only in a hood, glove box.

-3.2.4 Chemical Spills
+2.2.4 Chemical Spills